DeepLcom/deepl-dotnet/README.md

 ### Translating text

-To translate text, call `TranslateTextAsync()` with the text and the source and target language codes.
+To translate text, call `TranslateTextAsync()`.
+The first argument is a string containing the text to translate, or `IEnumerable` of strings to translate multiple texts.

-The source and target language arguments accept strings containing the language codes, for example `"DE"`, `"FR"`.
+The second and third arguments are case-insensitive language codes for the source and target language respectively, for example `"DE"`, `"FR"`.
 The `LanguageCode` static class defines constants for the currently supported languages, for example `LanguageCode.German`, `LanguageCode.French`.
 To auto-detect the input text language, specify `null` as the source language.

+Additional `TextTranslateOptions` can also be provided, see [Text translation options](#text-translation-options) below.

+`TranslateTextAsync()` returns a `TextResult` or `TextResult` array corresponding to the input text(s).
-The returned `TextResult` contains the translated text and detected source language code.
+The `TextResult` contains the translated text and detected source language code.
-Additional `TextTranslateOptions` can also be provided.

 ```c#
 // Translate text into a target language, in this case, French: